WHAT IS WESTERN CIVILIZATION?

 America that took half a million lives and ended slavery in this nation.

-EVANGELICAL MOVEMENT
+THE EVANGELICAL MOVEMENT

 The next spiritual event in history was the founding and dramatic rise